-Iontophoresis is a medical procedure used to treat excessive sweating, by physical therapists to help push medication farther into the body, and for managing scar tissue within the body.
+Iontophoresis is a medical procedure used to treat hyperhidrosis, by physical therapists to help push medication farther into the body, and for managing scar tissue within the body.
 The process involves using electrodes to direct a current through a specific area of the body, applying medication to that area only, rather than the body as a whole.
-It is often used on the hands, feet, and armpits in order to stop excessive sweating by blocking sweat glands.
+It is often used on the feet, hands and armpits in order to stop excessive sweating by blocking sweat glands.

 To use iontophoresis, the patient must sit with their affected body part fully submerged in water.
 Iontophoretic machines will then deliver electrical currents to that part of the body.
 For patients who wish to curb excessive sweating, typically no extra medication is added to the water.
 For reasons that researchers do not yet understand, the electrical current in combination with the minerals in the tap water are enough to block the sweat glands from producing more perspiration.

 For patients who are using iontophoresis to help with sports injuries, pain, or muscle spasms, a small amount of medication is added to the water or to one of the electrodes.
 If the solution has a negative charge, it will be added to the negative electrode, and vice versa.
 When the device is powered on, the solution will be repelled from its electrode towards the other electrode, using the path of least resistance.
 This pushes the medication into the body only at the affected area, and then the electrodes are removed from the water.
 The process shouldn’t feel like anything more than a tingling sensation or a pin prick, although patients often notice dryness in their skin from the electricity.